uwidev/life-disciplines-projects/100 Projects/Setup/11 🔀 Divergence to Disciplines.md

 `Answer`

 ## Finalizing
 **What are your finalized, grouped disciplines from this exercise?
-What characteristics of ikigai do these disciplines have (love, world, money, skill)?**
+What characteristics of Ikigai do these disciplines have (love, world, money, skill)?**
 `Answer`

 ## Initial Creation